 These policies provide coverage for common risks faced by freelance videographers and videography businesses.

-This policy covers basic videographer risks, such as client property damage or injuries.
-Bundle with property insurance in a business owner’s policy to save.
+This insurance covers basic videographer risks, such as client property damage or injuries.
+Bundle with property coverage in a business owner’s policy to save.

-A BOP is a cost-effective insurance policy for videographers that bundles property insurance and general liability insurance together in one plan.
+A BOP is a cost-effective videographer insurance policy that bundles commercial property insurance and general liability coverage together.